rune/rune/docs/docs/api-reference.md

 ## `Rune.gameTimeInSeconds()`

 Returns the amount of seconds that have passed since the start of the game.
+See [Using Time in your Game](advanced/using-time-in-your-game.md#game-time).

 ### `players: Record<string, "WON" | "LOST" | number>`